AbductiveLearning/ABLkit/docs/Intro/Basics.rst

     Define a knowledge base by building a subclass of ``KBBase``, specifying how to map pseudo-label examples to reasoning results.
-    Also, create a ``Reasoner`` for minimizing of inconsistencies between the knowledge base and the learning part.
+    Also, create a ``Reasoner`` for minimizing inconsistencies between the knowledge base and data.

-4. Define Evaluation Metrics
+4. Define evaluation metrics

     Define the metrics by building a subclass of ``BaseMetric``.
 The metrics will specify how to measure performance during the training and testing of the ABL framework.